danwing/referee/draft-xyzzy-referee.md

 of the server (from the TLS handshake).
 If they match, communication with the server continues.
 The server MAY also cache the server name and public key.
-If they do not match, the client aborts this coummunication session; further actions by the client are an implementation detail.
+If they do not match, the client aborts this communication session; further actions by the client are an implementation detail.

 * If previously cached, the client determines if the cached public key matches the public key just obtained.
 If they match, communication continues.
-If they do not match, the client aborts the communication; futher actions by the client are an implementation detail.
+If they do not match, the client aborts the communication; further actions by the client are an implementation detail.